 Advising management on control effectiveness, change initiatives, enhancements to risk management and the design of assurance mechanisms falls well within Internal Audit’s role and stakeholder expectations.
 In our experience, too many internal auditors use “independence” as a crutch, as an excuse to stay in their lane and avoid offering insights and opinions when most stakeholders have said this is what they truly want.
 This can regulate the function to reporting on the past, which is not the wave of the future.
 Under Internal Audit 3.0, functions can respect independence while advising the business through promoting objectivity, integrity and professionalism.

-Robotics, artificial intelligence, and visualization tools have already begun to transform Internal Audit work, and are about to revolutionize it.
+Robotics, artificial intelligence, and visualisation tools have already begun to transform Internal Audit work, and are about to revolutionise it.

 Thinking that the same people operating in the same way with the same resources can deliver the value stakeholders need now, let alone going forward, amounts to a failure of imagination.
 Internal Audit functions need new skills and capabilities to position Internal Audit to improve their interface with stakeholders and change traditional thinking, approaches and mind-sets.